EsmeMaxwell/MPCCModelManager.jl/docs/src/index.md

 `model_fd = mpccmodel_setup_forwarddiff_dense(model_cfg);`

-This returns a struct which includes the model configuration, and also the following functions (standard and mutating)
+This returns a struct which includes the model configuration, and also the following functions (standard and mutating).

 * `f`, `f!`: Objective function (scalar, I think).
 * `ce`, `ce!`: Equality constraints (vector).